kurokida/PsychWebTool/docs/tutorials/saveData.md

 saveCSV(participant);
 ```

 The parameter of the saveCSV function (here is **participant**) is used as the name of the CSV file.
-The *saveCSV* function is the same as the *[jsPsych.data.localSave](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/core_library/jspsych-data.md)* function.
+The *saveCSV* function is the same as the *[jsPsych.data.localSave](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/core_library/jspsych-data.md#jspsychdatalocalsave)* function.
 Note that the *saveCSV* function must be called **in the end of the experiment**.

 # Saving data as a CSV file in a web server

 If you conduct web-based experiments, it is a good way to save the data in the web server.
 This way does not require a database server, but a CSV file is made per participant.
 So, it might be hard to analyze all the data from a lot of files.

-Please refer to the demos/save2serverDemo.html and the section: **Storing data permanently as a file** at [the jsPsych document](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/features/data.md).
+Please refer to the demos/save2serverDemo.html and the section: **Storing data permanently as a file** at [the jsPsych document](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/features/data.md#storing-data-permanently-as-a-file).

+Please use the php/save2server.php you downloaded.

+Josh de Leeuw wrote at the above jsPsych document that
+> The file_put_contents($filename, $data) method requires permission to write new files.
+An easy way to solve this is to create a directory on the server that will store the data and use the chmod command to give all users write permission (chmod 777) to that directory.
+In the above example, I append the directory data/ to the filename, and that directory is writable.

+So please make the php/data directory (folder) and change the permission of it to 777.
+All CSV files are stored in this directory.
+You can download all the files using a file transfer application.

 # Storing data to a database server

 This is a perfect way for web-based experiments, but a MySQL databsase server is needed.
-Please refer to the demos/databaseDemo.html and the section: **Storing data permanently in a MySQL database** at [the jsPsych document](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/features/data.md).
+Please refer to the demos/databaseDemo.html and the section: **Storing data permanently in a MySQL database** at [the jsPsych document](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/features/data.md#storing-data-permanently-in-a-mysql-database).

-You will find the php/savedata.php you downloaded.
+Please use the php/savedata.php you downloaded.

 Josh de Leeuw wrote at the above jsPsych document that
 > To use the above PHP script, you'll need to provide the credentials for your MySQL database.
 The PHP script is expecting the credentials to be stored in a separate PHP file called 'database_connect.php', located in the same directory as the PHP script.
 This file should look like: